microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

   - What security features does the storage platform come with ?.
   - If a Kubernetes cluster to be used in a regulated industry that mandates certain security certifications, does the platform adher to these ?.

+- **supportability**
+  - Is the platform open source or commercially supported ?.
+  - Does the organization the kubernetes cluster is deployed at belong to a regulated industry ?

 - **managability**
   - How easy is the platform to manage ?.
   - What management tools does the platform come with ?.
+  - How easy is it to add storage capacity to the platform ?.
   - What data protection tools does the platform come with ?.
   - Does the platform require any scripting / programming expertise in order to manage it ?.
   - Does the platform need to provide integration for any existing management frameworks and / or monitoring solutions ?.